-Those coming from Africa foolishly pay relatively huge amounts of money to despicable people traffickers to get to Libya, then pay even more – and risk their lives – to try crossing the Mediterranean to Italy in overcrowded ricketty boats, hoping to get to Germany or Sweden.
+Those coming from Africa foolishly pay relatively large amounts of money to parasitic migration brokers to get to Libya, then pay even more – and risk their lives – to try crossing the Mediterranean to Italy in overcrowded ricketty boats, hoping to get to Germany or Sweden.

 By the end of November 2016, a record 170,000 people had arrived in Italy from north Africa since the start of the year.
 Similar numbers of people have been arriving for several years.

 Many have died trying to cross the Mediterranean sea.
-The 2016 death toll is expected to exceed 10,000.
+The 2016 death toll was expected to exceed 10,000.

 Those who make it and are allowed to stay, or manage to stay illegally, have been welcomed with compassion and sympathy by some, but face hostility and racism from others who fear job losses and terrorism.